 VA Streamline vs VA Cash-Out Refinance Loans

 The major advantage a traditional refi has over a streamlined refi is the ability to get cash payout by tapping into the property’s equity.

-Not to be outdone, the VA home loans program also offer VA Cash-Out Refinance loans obviously designed to offer this exclusive traditional refi cash-out advantage to military borrowers.
+Not to be outdone, the VA home loan program also offers VA Cash-Out Refinance loans obviously designed to offer this exclusive traditional refi cash-out advantage to military borrowers.

 Although the VA cash-out refi is similar to the VA streamline refi in terms of eligibility; they have two major differences.